 How to Upload Symbol Files with Symbol-Upload

 A group of symbols identified by their application name and version is called a symbol store.
 Symbol-upload automatically creates a new symbol store each time you upload symbols to a unique application and version combination.
 BugSplat's backend automatically removes symbol stores that haven't been accessed recently.
 Using our web application, you can manually delete a symbol store.
+Send symbols to BugSplat for every build on your build/integration server.
+There is no limit on the number of symbols you can post to BugSplat.
+However, by default, each symbol file must be smaller than 4 GB.

 Running symbol-upload in a command window without any arguments shows the following usage information: